2020PB/police-brutality/reports/Louisiana.md

 Police throw tear-gas at protestors that are on the Crescent City Connection bridge and cannot easily disperse.

-Additional images show a protestor bleeding after being struck in the head by a tear gas canister.
+Additional images show a protestor bleeding after allegedly being struck in the head by a tear gas canister.
 A Twitter user claiming to be the woman's child says the woman was taken to the hospital for treatment.

 id: la-neworleans-1